gboon18/STAR/README.md

 In real situation, the detector cannot detect all the particles.
 That is why we are detecting protons and anti-protons, not neutrons and all other bayrons.
 We take the detector efficiency into account considering that the efficiencies for the generated particles are independent to each other.
 Then we can describe the detector efficiency with binomial distribution.

+## Statistical uncertainty
+We use delta theorem to estimate the statistical uncertainty

 ## Centrality bin width correction (CBWC)